stijn-dejongh/lovecraft_public_domain/manuscript/unknown_kadath.md

-It was now night in that redoubtable wood of monstrous trees, but because of the phosphorescence one might travel as well as by day; wherefore Carter set out upon the well-known route toward Celepha&iuml;s, in Ooth-Nargai beyond the Tanarian Hills.
+It was now night in that redoubtable wood of monstrous trees, but because of the phosphorescence one might travel as well as by day; wherefore Carter set out upon the well-known route toward Celephaîs, in Ooth-Nargai beyond the Tanarian Hills.
 And as he went he thought of the zebra he had left tethered to an ash tree on Ngranek in far-away Oriab so many aeons ago, and wondered if any lava-gatherer had fed and released it.
 And he wondered, too, if he would ever return to Baharna and pay for the zebra that was slain by night in those ancient